AshLaw96/Sonic-Stack/README.md

 ## UX

-Sonic Stacks purpose is to help resolve peoples lack of enthusiasm by giving them fun tasks to solve.
+Sonic Stacks purpose is to help resolve peoples lack of enthusiasm by giving them a fun challenge to solve.

-The site will have 1 main page with 3 different levels that make it feel like 3 separate pages and a 404 error page, the first main section will contain the easy level game area with a background image a rules and score area, a button area within the main section, a header and footer section.
-Then the medium section will have a different background image and title and finally the hard section will also have a different background image and title.
-Each will comprise with the same layout so the user can easily navigate through the site.
-The 404 will follow the same layout but with just some error message and image in the main section.
+The site will have 1 main page with 3 different levels/sections, that make it feel like 3 separate pages and a 404 error page.
+The first main section will contain the easy level game area with a background image a rules and score area, a button area containing movement buttons, a start/pause button and a reset button.
+The next segment is the medium section, which will have a different background image and title and the final part will contain the hard section, which will also have a different background image and title.
+Each section will consist with the same header and footer elements and follow the same layout design so the user can easily navigate through the site.
+The 404 will follow the same layout but with just some error message and image in the main section and with no content in the footer.

 ### Colour Scheme